 Overview

-Plan mode is Lovable’s planning and reasoning mode.
-It is designed for moments when thinking is more valuable than immediate execution.
-You can use Plan mode to ask questions, debug issues, explore ideas, compare approaches, or reason about changes before any code is written.
+is Lovable’s planning and reasoning mode, designed for moments when thinking, exploration, or clarity is more valuable than immediate execution.
+It can reason across multiple steps and inspect files, logs, or other relevant project context as needed.
+In Plan mode, you can explore ideas, investigate issues, and reason about changes before any code is written.
+Lovable often asks clarifying questions to better understand your goals and constraints.
 When there is a clear implementation to propose, Lovable creates a formal plan that you can inspect, edit, and refine.
 Plan mode never modifies your code.
-Mental model:- Plan mode → think, explore, and decide
+Every message in Plan mode deducts one credit.What Plan mode is for

 - Ask questions about your codebase or existing behavior